AlkhazovAvdalim/unettopo/README.md

 engineers.

-The software developed for this project modifies raw data from Optistructform, the conventional tool used in the chair for optimization of mechanical structures, trains a neural network and is used after the training of the neural network to predict new data instances, which are then brought back into the conventional Optistructform.
+The software developed for this project modifies raw data from Optistruct(TM) form, the conventional tool used in the chair for optimization of mechanical structures, trains a neural network and is used after the training of the neural network to predict new data instances, which are then brought back into the conventional Optistruct(TM) form.

 The input of the neural network consists of the following six matrices:
 Volume Fraction, X-Displacement, Y-Displacement, X-Strains, Y-Strains, XY-Strains.
 The output of the neural network is a matrix containing predicted densities for each structure element.
-19,600 load cases with the dimension 64 \(\times\)48 have been used for the training and validation.
+19,600 load cases with the dimension 64 x 48 have been used for the training and validation.
 The architecture of the used network is heavily based on the architecture proposed in Yiquan Zhang et al. “A deep Convolutional Neural Network for topology optimization with strong generalization